gaelle-sharma/gaelle-sharma.github.io/README.md

 * [Mustache](http://github.com/janl/mustache.js) - templating library for javascript (used on projects page)
 * [jQuery Address](http://github.com/asual/jquery-address) - for deep linking URLs on the projects page

-## Projects and People

-The [projects](http://chihacknight.org/open-source-projects.html) and [people](http://chihacknight.org/open-source-people.html) pages are powered by [Github](https://github.com/) and [civic-json-worker](https://github.com/open-city/civic-json-worker),
-a script we run every 5 minutes that fetches data from the [Github API](http://developer.github.com/).

-The JSON files are backed up every hour in the [civic-json-files](https://github.com/open-city/civic-json-files) repository.